IMB-Computational-Genomics-Lab/ascend/vignettes/ascend_Tutorial.md

 `ascend` is able to use any row and column names in the expression matrix, provided they abide by the following criteria:

 1. Names should not repeat.
 If you have a list with repeats, you can make the names unique by using R's 'make.unique' function.
 2. You should be able to identify which genes you would like to select as controls.
-This is why gene symbols or ENSEMBL transcript IDs should be used.
+This is why gene symbols or ENSEMBL gene identifiers should be used.
 3. Cells from different batches, samples or sequencing runs should be given a numeric identifier at the end. eg. BARCODE-1, BARCODE-2, BARCODE-3.

 #### Combining expression matrices from different batches